 I was venting, whining and moaning (sexy, right?) about … wait for it … web traffic.

-“I’m just worried that if I pour a whole ton of time & effort into a new offering — you know, a really freaky-weird poetry collection, or program, or book — something’s that not about marketing & copywriting & communication — something about self-discovery, reinvention, you know, ART man! — that it’s just gonna flop.
+“I’m just worried that if I pour a whole ton of time and effort into a new offering — you know, a really freaky-weird poetry collection, or program, or book — something that’s not about marketing and copywriting and communication — something about self-discovery, reinvention, you know, ART, man! — that it’s just gonna flop.
 That nobody will want it.
 I just don’t have the mailing list numbers, you know?”

 He turns to me, gravely.

 “Alex … are you worried that your Internet penis is too small?”

 Here’s the thing.
 I’ve seen the analytics.
 I know my metrics.
 100,000 blog visitors, in 2-ish years.
 Mailing list approaching 2,000.
 Twitter peeps over 4,000.
 They seem like juicy, dazzling numbers.
 But comparatively speaking?
 Teeny tiny Internet penis.

 And yeah, yeah, I know.
 It’s not about size, it’s about the motion of the ocean.
 But really, I want numbers.
 There.
 I said it.